Edomwonyi ends 22-match Austria Wien goal drought against Swarovski Tirol | Goal.com

 Eight minutes into the clash at Innsbruck’s Tivoli-Neu, Edomwonyi gave his side the lead following Benedikt Pichler’s assist.

-Tirol launched a comeback into the game as Slovenia forward Zlatko Dedic put them on level term in the 32nd minute.
+Tirol launched a comeback into the game as Slovenia forward Zlatko Dedic put them on level terms in the 32nd minute.

-Their ambition to get their seventh win of the season suffered a massive setback in the 40th minute as David Gugganig was given the marching orders for a second caution.
+Their ambition to get their seventh win of the season suffered a massive setback in the 40th minute as David Gugganig was given his marching orders for a second caution.

-Edomwonyi lasted for 89 minutes before he was replaced by Christoph Monschein.
-22-year-old Gambian centre back Maudo Jarjue saw just one minute of action after replacing Dominik Fitz in the closing stages of the game.
+Edomwonyi lasted for 89 minutes before he was replaced by Christoph Monschein, while 22-year-old Gambian centre-back Maudo Jarjue saw just one minute of action after replacing Dominik Fitz in the closing stages of the game.

 With this result, Austrian Wien top the relegation play-offs log with 25 points from 28 games, while Swarovski Tirol are in danger of relegation as they sit at the base of the table with just 14 points.

-They continue their fight against the drop with a visit to St. Polten on Tuesday, while the Nigerian would be hoping to add to his goals tally this season when Wien travel to Modling for their clash versus Admira.
+They continue their fight against the drop with a visit to St. Polten on Tuesday, while the Nigerian will hope to add to his goal tally this season when Wien travel to Modling for their clash against Admira.

 Born in Benin City, Edomwonyi began his professional career at Red Bull Salzburg before heading to Sturm Graz after loan spells at Wacker Innsbruck and TSV Hartberg.

-In 2018, he won the Austrian Cup with Strum Graz before his move to switching to the Violets.
+In 2018, he won the Austrian Cup with Sturm Graz before his move to switching to the Violets.